Sarthak2128/Student-Marksheet-System-/README.md

-This C program is a Student Report Card Generator, designed to take input from the user and generate a structured academic report for a student.
-It is a menu-driven console application that helps users calculate and display a student's performance in five key subjects.
-The program is ideal for students learning C programming, as it incorporates fundamental concepts such as input/output operations, conditional statements, validation, and formatted output.
+This project is a Student Report Card Generator developed in the C programming language.
+It serves as a console-based tool for generating and displaying a student's academic report card based on marks entered for five subjects.
+This program is ideal for beginners learning C, as it covers core programming concepts such as user input, decision-making, basic validation, and formatted output.

-1)Input Collection
-At the beginning, the program prompts the user to enter basic student information:
+When executed, the program begins by prompting the user to enter essential student information:

 Roll Number